aquaproj/aquaproj.github.io/docs/reference/usage.md

    $ aqua gr cli/cli@v2.0.0

-   By default, aqua gr doesn't generate version_overrides.
+   By default, aqua gr gets all GitHub Releases to generate version_overrides.
-   If --deep is set, aqua generates version_overrides.
+   You can limit the number of GitHub Releases by --limit.

    e.g.

-   $ aqua gr --deep suzuki-shunsuke/tfcmt
+   $ aqua gr --limit 100 suzuki-shunsuke/tfcmt

-   Note that if --deep is set, GitHub API is called per GitHub Release.
-   This may cause GitHub API rate limiting.

    If --out-testdata is set, aqua inserts testdata into the specified file.